 Volvo car insurance rates

-Volvos have always been considered one of the safest cars on the road, but gone are the days of those boxy, heavy tanks.
-The Swedish luxury car maker married safety with sophistication to come up with the modern and sleek Volvos of today.
-If you fancy owning one, read on to see how much it could cost to get it insured.
+Volvo may make some of the safest cars on the road, but the Swedish luxury car maker has now married safety with sophistication to come up with the sleek, modern Volvos of today.

-The insurance on your Volvo will be affected by the insurer you choose, the specific model you have, your driving history and your personal details, such as where you live.
-Volvo has made safety its main selling point, and that’s reflected in the savings you’ll receive on your insurance compared with some other brands.
+Volvo has made safety its main selling point, and that may be reflected in the savings you’ll receive on your insurance compared with some other car brands.

 How a vehicle from Volvo affects the cost of insurance